Ebaka716/searchV3/memoryBank/systemPatterns.md

 - Clean PR workflow, collaborative dev
 - LoadingSpinner component for modular, reusable loading states
 - Dialogue array pattern for conversational flows: EnhancedInput adds queries to a dialogue list, each with loading/result state, rendered above input (newest at top)
+- Suspense is now used for client hooks like useSearchParams in app pages, per Next.js requirements
+- All lint/type issues resolved and dashboard page removed

 - (Add your system architecture and design patterns here)